StevenBlack/vocab/million-dollar-words.md

 into flames when lit.
 No one really knows the difference.

+### Information-Action Ratio
+The mark of useful info is that it makes us act differently.
+Most info we consume doesn't make us act differently; we just passively graze on it like cattle before defecating it undigested.
+Stop mindless scrolling and seek out info that changes you.

 ### ingenue
 A naive young woman or, just as common, an actress who plays the role of a naive young woman.
 Marilyn Monroe made the type famous.